MartinRixham/Yirgacheffe/docs/docs.md

 There is always a temptation to abuse static members and when they are misused the implications are inherently non-local.
 So static methods, as well as non-constant static fields have been left out of Yirgacheffe.

-### Typecasting
+### Type Casting

 You cannot cast an object down to it's specific subtype or check an object's subtype with `instanceof`.
 This has always been an undesirable thing to do in Java and a source of runtime errors.

 Casting can often be avoided by using a generic class.
-If you know that the return value of a method will need to be cast down then putting that method in a generic class allows that subtype to be declared to the compiler by the client code.
+If you know that the return value of a method will need to be cast down to a subtype then putting that method in a generic class allows the subtype to be declared to the compiler by the client code.

 If you really want to write subtype specific code you can use a method overload for that subtype.